But what if everybody has sex?

 Anyhow, just in case mixed gender presidencies do become a reality within our church someday, you might want to prepare now.
 I recommend the following exercise:

 - Go to work.
-Since it is 2014, chances are you will encounter people of the opposite sex there.
+Since it is 2014 (or later, at whatever time you read this), chances are you will encounter people of the opposite sex there.

 - Don’t have sex with them.